Techno Corner

 with imaging software that allows you to make these changes.

-For emailing your image, you need to make sure the image file size is
+For emailing your image, you need to make sure the image

 not too big.
 Open the imaging software (program) and locate the file